Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 7. Repurpose Your Podcast Content

-Having a website gives you more flexibility to do more with your podcast episodes.
-I’d always recommend repurposing the content of your podcast into other forms, like dedicated videos, blogs, infographics or guides that search engines can index and show in relevant search results.
+If you have a website for your podcast, then you have more flexibility to do more and make the most of your podcast episodes.
+For example, I’d always recommend repurposing the content of your podcast into other forms, like videos, blogs, infographics or guides that search engines can index and show in relevant search results, with your actual podcast episodes.

 Here are some ways in which you can repurpose your podcast content for increased exposure across multiple channels: